What does an estate agent do?

 An estate agent will be able to give you an expert view on how much your house is worth, setting it at the right price to market.
 They will draw upon their knowledge of the local property market as well sold prices of other local homes like yours from the Land Registry to give you an accurate picture of what homes like yours are selling for and why you might pitch for more or less.

 It is important to do your research first so you have a figure in your mind.
 To do this, start by getting a free online instant valuation and by checking Land Registry figures.
 Then get three different estate agent valuations as some firms may use the strategy of over-estimating the price of your home to try to secure you as a client.
 A good agent will have experience of what features buyers in the area are looking for and be able to tell you whether it is worth making changes to improve the appeal of your home to achieve a higher price.
 They should be able to impress you with their local knowledge and expertise in selling houses like yours.

-If you are considering using an online estate agent, it is still a good idea to get three valuations from high street firms because online agents tend to lack knowledge of the local market and will therefore be heavily reliant on online data to carry out their valuations.
+If you are considering using an online estate agent, it is still a good idea to get three valuations from high street firms because online agents tend not to have as strong local market knowledge and will therefore be heavily reliant on online data to carry out their valuations.

 Market your home